Patras: Public transport

 Patras is served by buses.
-There are two transport lines to and from the University of Patras and some nearby lines to city suburbs like Saravali, Glafkos, and Paralia.
+There are two transport lines to and from the University of Patras and some nearby lines to city suburbs such as Saravali, Glafkos, and Paralia.
 All the urban bus lines are about 40, with three numbers.

 Commuter rail services have recently been established by Proastiakos, with one line currently connecting Patras, Rio, and Agios Vasileios.

 Regional bus links are provided by the KTEL bus company and connect the city to most of Greece.

-Tram

-Patras was the first Greek city to introduce public electrified tramways in the past.
-Before the economic crisis, there were proposals for reestablishment of tram lines.

 Air

 Seasonal civilian air transport is provided by the military Patras Araxos Airport, about 40 km from the city's centre.

 International relations

-Patras is a pilot city of the Council of Europe and the European Commission Intercultural cities' programme.
+Patras is a pilot city of the Council of Europe and the European Commission Intercultural cities programme.